Xinrui-Jiang/xinrui-jiang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a rising fourth-year Biomedical Engineering undergraduate at Fudan University, currently advised by Professor <a href='https://taco-group.github.io/index.html'>Zhengzhong Tu</a> at TAMU and Professor <a href='https://nmr.mgh.harvard.edu/~berkin/index.html'>Berkin Bilgic</a> at Martinos Center for Biomedical Imaging/Harvard Medical School.
-Prior to that, I was an undergraduate research student at <a href='https://www.fudanroilab.com/'>Fudanroilab</a> lead by Professor Wenqiang Zhang.
+I am a fourth-year Biomedical Engineering undergraduate at Fudan University, currently advised by Professor <a href='https://taco-group.github.io/index.html'>Zhengzhong Tu</a> at Texas A&M University and Professor <a href='https://nmr.mgh.harvard.edu/~berkin/index.html'>Berkin Bilgic</a> at Martinos Center for Biomedical Imaging/Harvard Medical School.
+Prior to that, I was an undergraduate research student at Professor <a href='https://www.fudanroilab.com/'>Wenqiang Zhang</a>'s team.

-My research interest lies in developing computational methods, especially AI, to solve complicated domain challenges.
-Sepecifically, I'm interested in distilling specific challenges into rigorous formulations, combining domain knowledge and designing tailored algorithms.
-I have worked on problem scenes such as Imaging Neuroscience and Inverse Problem.
-Typical techniques I implement derives from self-supervised learning, computer vision and numerical optimization.
+My research interest lies in modeling and solving real-world domain challenges with computational methods, especially machine learning.
+Specifically, I work on distilling specific science problems into rigorous formulations, combining domain knowledge and designing tailored algorithms.
+To achieve this, my research orintation includes two intertwined branches: understanding frontier challenges in domains such as Imaging Neuroscience and Inverse Problem; studying state-of-the-art methodology in self-supervised learning in computer vision, generative AI, and numerical optimization.

 # 🔥 News
 - *2024.01*: &nbsp;🎉🎉 Fortunate to start my internship working on developing algorithms for Tiktok advertisement analysis and recommendation at Bytedance.